 - Applications are submitted via the online grant management system (e-CImpact).

-- If you are a new agency to applying to Brown County United Way, click the “New to e-CImpact?” section to begin the agency registration process.
-For a step by step guide, please reference this New Agency Training Manual
+- If you are a new agency applying to Brown County United Way, click the “New to e-CImpact?” section to begin the agency registration process.
+For a step-by-step guide, please reference this New Agency Training Manual